sal55/langs/Modules2021/readme.md

 * All schemes have required imports via FFIs (external libraries not in my language) to have declarations for those written manually, as **importdll...end** blocks
 * I've experimented with tools to convert C headers for example into suitable import blocks; but these are not 100%
-* When I generate DLL files with my compiler (which can be used from other languages), I used the **export** attribute above, to determine which main program names are exported.
+* When I generate DLL files with my compiler (which can be used from other languages), I use the **export** attribute above, to determine which main program names are exported.
 * The process also generates a new kind of .exp exports file, for my own language to be able to use.
 I may extend this to generating a .h file too.

 ### Sample Header File